 WHAT DO PERSONAL FUNERAL CEREMONIES LOOK LIKE

 While the deceased person’s body or ashes according to Polish law have to be buried at a graveyard, the farewell ceremony itself can take place at different locations.
 It might be helpful to choose a place that is meaningful for the deceased and for your community.
-I have conducted funeral rites in chapels, cinemas, art galleries, kindergartens, personal homes and gardens, forests and meadows.
+I have conducted funeral rites in chapels, cinemas, art galleries, kindergartens, personal homes and gardens, and in nature – in forests, on meadows, on the shores of rivers, lakes and the sea.

 I usually involve friends and family members in key elements, such as writing and reading texts, choosing and/or performing music, arranging decoration and carrying the coffin or urn.
 These different acts of service are one way to express love and establish a continuing bond with the deceased loved one.
-I deeply believe that active involvement can be supportive in the grieving process – it helps to regain access to our strength and step out of helplessness.
-Creating beauty helps us to embrace sadness.
+I deeply believe that active involvement can be supportive in the grieving process – it helps to regain strength and agency to step out of helplessness.
+Creating beauty helps us embrace sadness.

 My ritual design processes are based on the RISE practice, a method rooted in grief counselling and cultural anthropology I have developed together with Jan S. Möllers and Verena Ries.
 We also teach how to work with RISE during workshops and have published the RISE Ritual Design Toolkit.